neil-morrison44/MiSTer_tty2pico/README.md

 - The more RAM the device has got the faster it'll switch images

 ## Installation
+Hardware:
+- Connect the display to match the Pins specified in https://github.com/neil-morrison44/MiSTer_tty2pico/blob/main/tty_and_logos.py#L17-L22
+- Plug in to USB with BOOTSEL held

 On the board:
-- If it's a Pi Pico you'll need to upload a custom firmware.uf2 file to support USB Mass Storage Class, hopefully I can get this building & added as an asset on release
+- If it's a Pi Pico you'll need to upload a custom firmware.uf2 file to support USB Mass Storage Class, this can be found attached to the release (can see the workflow that adds it in this repo)
+- Once it's installed the firmware it should appear as an empty flash drive (might need to unplug & replug), extract and copy over the files found in `files.zip` on the release
 - Find / create logo files which fit the following criteria:
   - _must_ be PNGs
   - max resolution depends on RAM but I've found ~160x160px works for the RP2040 Pico, it'll center the image regardless